 Besides mental health benefits, there are many other health related benefits of consuming fish oil and omega-3’s, such as:

 - slows the growth rate of atherosclerotic plaque

 - reduces chance of a stroke

 - reduces chance of death in people with cardiovascular disease

 - may help slow the progression of colon cancer

 - help prevent the development of prostate cancer

 - protects against the development and progression of retinopathy

 - reduces inflammation

 The American Heart Association recommends that we eat a variety of (preferably fatty) fish at least twice a week.
-Check out Fish 101 for specific consumption recommendations.

 When it comes to supplementation, there currently is no recommendation but the Food and Drug Administration classifies three grams per day as "safe”.
 According to the American Heart Association, people taking more than 3 grams of omega-3 fatty acids from capsules should do so only under a physician’s care.
 High intakes could cause excessive bleeding in some people.